nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Cons: User is unable to edit the mod categories.
 Lowers performance.

 * **Alternative 2:** Categories of mods are saved into Storage.
-    * Pros: Users can edit mod categories with minor changes to the code base.
+    * Pros: Users can edit mod categories with less changes to the code base.
 Increased performance.
     * Cons: Increased complexity.